-If you have have ever traveled to North Carolina, you’ll realize you’ll never have the same getaway.
-There’s just so many things to do there.
+If you have ever traveled to North Carolina, you’ll realize you’ll never have the same getaway.
+There are just so many things to do there.
 You can either hike up to the mountains, site see in beautiful Asheville, attend Hendersonville’s famous Apple Festival, or visit the beautiful city of Charlotte, North Carolina.

 We went to Charlotte this time around.
 And due to Covid-19, we decided to stay in a tiny house.
 In particular, the Gypsy Zen Retreat!

 If you are traveling with no more than 2 people and a dog, it works.
-Anymore and it becomes cramped.
+Any more and it becomes cramped.
 We have stayed in 3 tiny houses before, and this one was definitely the smallest.
 It’s 208 square feet.
 It was cute and clean.
 But you’ll definitely want to extend your legs outside as it’s tight inside.
 This tiny house is in the owner’s backyard.
-There are so many trees in the backyard that you feel like your camping in the woods.
-And the backyard is manicured well with a fire pit and 2 adirondack chairs.
-There’s a zen like feel to both the house and the backyard despite the homes nearby.
+There are so many trees in the backyard that you feel like you are camping in the woods.
+And the backyard is manicured well with a fire pit and 2 Adirondack chairs.
+There’s a zen-like feel to both the house and the backyard despite the homes nearby.
 It’s a very peaceful experience, one that we were looking for especially during the pandemic.
 And the owner is very good to respond to questions quickly.

-If you are looking for any groceries, they have a Trader Joes in Noda on Metropolitan Avenue.
+If you are looking for any groceries, they have a Trader Joe’s in Noda on Metropolitan Avenue.
 We love Trader Joe’s.
-This one has their own parking garage.
+This one has its own parking garage.
 They did a very good job cleaning their carts so you felt comfortable during this pandemic.
 We always have a great experience at Trader Joe’s and this was no different.
-I would highly recommend the Trader Joe’s Sangria.
+I would highly recommend Trader Joe’s Sangria.
 It was a new find and it won’t be my last!

 If you are looking for dinner and nearby, we were lucky to find Pisces Sushi!
 They were only offering take out so we took it back with us.
 I would highly recommend this place.
 Excellent sushi and their prices were very reasonable.